ChrisCrossCrash/r-place-blender/README.md

 poetry export --without-hashes > requirements.txt
 ```

+## Older "Age Map" Version

+This project has recently updated to use "heat maps" instead of "age maps".
+You can still find the older version [here](https://github.com/ChrisCrossCrash/r-place-blender/tree/98994aedaa6673cfd22bab4985141482106278ee).

 ## Other Fun Stuff

 - [the r/Place Atlas (2022)](https://place-atlas.stefanocoding.me/): A searchable map of the r/Place canvas descriptions of all the different artworks.